ODATANO/ODATANO/docs/concepts & architecture/INDEXING.md

 3. Normalizes and persists it into the ODATANO schema
 4. Returns the enriched OData response

-All subsequent reads within the TTL period are **instant** because the data is locally indexed in the database.
-After TTL expiry, the data is re-fetched and re-indexed on the next access.
+All subsequent reads are **instant** because the data is locally indexed in the database:

+- **Temporal entities**: Valid for TTL period (default: 1 minute), then re-indexed on next access
+- **Non-temporal entities**: Remain in database permanently without expiration

 ---